-The New Jersey Technology Council’s Student Ambassador Program’s mission is to increase the Tech Council’s presence on college campuses and student involvement in NJ Tech Council’s events.
+The New Jersey Tech Council’s Student Ambassador Program’s mission is to increase the Council’s presence on college campuses and student involvement in our many events.
 Through Student Ambassadors the Council reaches out to the next generation of leaders in New Jersey in order to cultivate an interest in Council’s mission of providing business support, networking opportunities, education, advocacy, and recognition of tech and life science companies and their leaders.

 What is a Tech Council Student Ambassador?

-NJ Tech Council Student Ambassador reaches out and engages with fellow students and their surrounding community to introduce and help build the NJ Tech Council’s community presence.
+The Tech Council Student Ambassador reaches out and engages with fellow students and their surrounding community to introduce and help build the Tech Council’s community presence.
 Ambassadors will help their community become more familiar with the Council events, and its mission.
 This is done by promoting the Tech Council through regular social media posts, sharing relevant announcements about Council with classmates, and sharing information with professors or advisors.

-The NJ Tech Council would like to showcase some of our top-achieving Student Ambassadors and some of their accomplishments.
+The Tech Council would like to showcase some of our top-achieving Student Ambassadors and some of their accomplishments.

 I am a junior at Rutgers University with an ITI major and psychology minor.
 When I was first contacted by NJ Tech Council, I was curious to what their organization achieves and how they contribute to our technologically-driven society.
 I was impressed by their ability to connect tech companies with financial solutions, channels for recognition, business development, and educational opportunities.
 The Student Ambassador Program has provided me with the opportunity to be a representative of the promotion of growth, innovation and business solutions in a world where technology is the root of our everyday lives.

 Muhammad Bilal Butt